 The U.S. Supreme Court today dismissed a class-action lawsuit involving up to 1.5 million women who sued Wal-Mart for gender discrimination, citing the work of three University of Virginia law professors who have criticized the empirical methodology behind the plaintiffs' argument.

 In a 5-4 decision delivered by Justice Antonin Scalia, the court ruled in Dukes v.
-Wal-Mart that the class action should not have been certified based on “commonality,” the degree to which the class of plaintiffs had enough in common to form a “class.”
-There was no companywide evaluation system that applied to all employees, he said, and no proof that Wal-Mart operated under a general policy of discrimination, the justices said.
+Wal-Mart that the class action should not have been certified based on commonality, the degree to which the class of plaintiffs had enough in common to form a class.

-“The only evidence of a ‘general policy of discrimination’ respondents produced was the testimony of Dr. William Bielby, their sociological expert,” Scalia wrote in the opinion.
+"The only evidence of a 'general policy of discrimination' respondents produced was the testimony of Dr. William Bielby, their sociological expert," Scalia wrote.